 - To help with decisions about prenatal genetic testing

 It is important to remember that genetic testing does not always find a mutation in the RET gene for all people with multiple endocrine neoplasia type 2 and a family history of the condition.
-There may be other types of mutations causing this condition that doctors do not yet know about.
+There may be other types of mutations causing this condition that health care providers do not yet know about.
 Therefore, a person can still have multiple endocrine neoplasia type 2 even if no RET mutation is found.

 Prenatal genetic testing

 Parents may undergo prenatal testing to find out if the pregnancy is affected with a known RET mutation in the family.
 Testing may take place either before pregnancy occurs or during pregnancy.